 A similar data breach lawsuit was filed against Barnes & Noble after customer information was taken from PIN pad terminals in 63 different stores located in nine different states.
 But the judge dismissed those claims, saying the plaintiffs failed to adequately claim any economic damages as a result of the breach, despite one plaintiff’s allegations that her bank account had been put on hold and she had needed to spend time with her bank and her local police to resolve the issue.
 The judge determined losing access to one’s bank account and the time lost speaking to professionals to sort out her finances were not sufficient to claim damages, even after she listed the minutes deducted from her cell phone plan that was used to communicate with the professionals.

 Super Lawyers named Chicago class action attorneys Peter Lubin and Patrick Austermuehle Super Lawyers or Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating data breach, privacy, complex class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of consumer, business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
 Our Chicago and Naperville partnership dispute lawyers handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, LLC members, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.